 Previous years winners and more details here.

-- Government Consultations: submitting a detailed response to three Government consultation documents in the last few months.
+The Society submitted a detailed response to three Government consultation documents in the last year.
 Please click on the headings below to read each response: